 Glass then attempts to survive in the wilderness and make his way to Fort Kiowa.
 Glass’s account has him crawling part of the way there, with a broken leg and unable to speak, due to wounds to his throat caused by the bear.
 He might have survived in part by eating a rattlesnake.
 Iñárritu has him initially finding a minimal amount of meat in the crevices of carcasses of dead animals.

 Iñárritu embellishes the Glass legend by creating the character of a Pawnee refugee, Hikuc, whose family is murdered by the Sioux.
 Hikuc helps Glass by attending to his wounds, setting him up in a tepee where he’s able to sleep and recuperate.
-When Glass wakes up, he discovers Hikuc hanging from a tree, murdered by French traders (the French here are particularly noxious and evil, responsible for not only killing Glass’s friend Hikuc but also raping the Arikara chief’s daughter, Powaqa).
+When Glass wakes up, he discovers Hikuc hanging from a tree, murdered by French traders.
 Glass manages to free Powaqa and kill two of the French traders before escaping from them.

 Before making it back to civilisation, Iñárritu has Glass endure one last great ordeal.
 Chased by Arikara, Glass is forced to jump off a cliff while on horseback.
 His fall is broken by a pine tree below but his horse isn’t so lucky.
 To endure the cold, Glass slits open the horse carcass and takes a pleasant nap inside its belly.
 It’s all very cinematic but of course it never happened.

-According to Wikipedia, Iñárritu stated that “there can only be disappointment and lack of fulfillment for anyone who looks to revenge as providing a higher purpose for living or a life defining purpose.”
+Iñárritu stated that” “there can only be disappointment and lack of fulfilment for anyone who looks to revenge as providing a higher purpose for living or a life defining purpose.”
 It’s an odd statement since his protagonist Glass is bent on revenge throughout and the audience is asked to cheer him on.
 Just as he disparages revenge as a way to administer justice, Iñárritu revels in it to tell his story.
-And while Glass chooses not to issue the coup de grace at film’s end (and has the Arikara finish the evil Fitzgerald off), it’s not enough to suggest somehow Glass is absolved from his monomaniacal stand.
+And while Glass chooses not to issue the coup de grace at film’s end, it’s not enough to suggest somehow Glass is absolved from his monomaniacal stand.